Experience the Wonder of the Azores on a Whale and Dolphin Watching Excursion

 São Miguel, the largest of the Azores islands, offers visitors the opportunity to experience whale watching departing from historic and scenic Ponta Delgada harbor.
 If you’d especially like to spot blue or fin whales, São Miguel is your best bet.
-There are also the most tour operators located on this island, meaning you can have your pick among a multitude of different tour options, including different types of whale watching boats and vessels.
-Dolphin watching tours are also an option on Sao Miguel, so don’t forget that!
+There are also most tour operators located on this island, meaning you can have your pick among a multitude of different tour options, including different types of whale-watching boats and vessels.
+Dolphin-watching tours are also an option in Sao Miguel, so don’t forget that!

 Whale Watching in Terceira, Azores

-Terceira Island is known for its rich cultural roots as well as its amazing whale watching opportunities.
-Terceira is home to the official UNESCO Heritage Site, Angra do Heroísmo, which provides the perfect and awe-inspiring backdrop as you depart on your whale watching adventure!
-Imagine after getting to see myriad varieties of whales in their wild and natural habitats, coming back ashore and getting the chance to let yourself be carried away by the sights and sounds of this picturesque World Heritage Town.
-It’s a can’t lose scenario.
+Terceira Island is known for its rich cultural roots as well as its amazing whale-watching opportunities.
+Terceira is home to the official UNESCO Heritage Site, Angra do Heroísmo, which provides the perfect and awe-inspiring backdrop as you depart on your whale-watching adventure!
+Imagine getting to see myriad varieties of whales in their wild and natural habitats, coming back ashore, and getting the chance to let yourself be carried away by the sights and sounds of this picturesque World Heritage Town.
+It’s a can’t-lose scenario.

 Whale Watching in Faial, Azores